openlilylib/snippets/templates/predefined-instruments/README.md

-_Dedicated to Graham Percival._
+___Dedicated to Graham Percival.___ _At Waltrop 2012 meeting

-_We were talking about making LilyPond easier to use (when we met in Waltrop, 2012) and Graham suggested that i make a file with custom context definitions which we could all test.
+We were talking about making LilyPond easier to use and Graham suggested that i make a file with custom context definitions which we could all test.
 Well, better late than never._

 Are you tired of setting staff labels (instrumentNames), clefs, midi instruments etc. for every staff you create?